North Korea calls South’s leader a ‘guy with a trash-like brain’ as it slams his UN speech

 Koo Byoungsam, a spokesperson for South Korea’s Unification Ministry, said the KCNA insults demonstrated North Korea’s “substandard system that lacks basic etiquette and common sense.”

-Since taking office last year, Yoon, a conservative former prosecutor, has sought to strengthen South Korea’s military and security alliance with the United States.
+Since taking office last year, Yoon, a conservative former prosecutor, has sought to strengthen South Korea’s military alliance with the United States, drawing an angry response from North Korea.

-Yoon’s moves have infuriated North Korea.
 Monday’s KCNA dispatch accused Yoon of “voluntarily acting as a servile trumpeter and loudspeaker for the U.S.”

+Also Monday, the South Korean and U.S. navies began three days of joint naval drills off the Korean Peninsula’s east coast to improve their joint operational capability, according to South Korea’s navy.
+North Korea views South Korean-U.S. military exercises as invasion rehearsals and typically reacts with its own missile tests.

 The U.S. and South Korea have warned that Russia and North Korea will face undefined consequences if they enter into weapons transfer deals in violation of U.N.
 Security Council resolutions that ban any weapons trade with North Korea.
 Russia, a permanent member of the U.N.
 Security Council, endorsed those U.N. resolutions.